-Over the years John 5 has also embarked on several ‘guitar clinics’ where he gets to play to an intimate audience as well as talk to the fans and answer their questions “I love meeting with the fans and hearing what they have to say.
+During the mid 2000’s John 5 embarked on several ‘guitar clinics’ where he gets to play to an intimate audience as well as talk to the fans and answer their questions “I love meeting with the fans and hearing what they have to say.
 They are very smart and know what they want, and it’s a pleasure to meet them at clinics or backstage or at the tour buses.
 See I remember what it was like – I was that kid too, so the more I can give back, the better.
 It’s great!”

 As well as his solo albums John 5 teamed up with the vocal talents of Joe Grah (formerly of Texas band Jibe) to form “radio rock project” Loser.
 Their first single, “Disposable Sunshine” featured on the Fantastic Four soundtrack.
 The young band also comprised of Charles Lee, Glendon Crain and briefly drummer Elias Andras.

 “Coming from Grosse Pointe, Michigan, a kind of upper-class area, I was the rock kid and I stood out a little as everyone else around me were wearing Polo and Brooks Brothers.
 I kinda looked like a loser around those folks and I think everyone can relate to that at one time or the other.”